nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 The snake lies and slithers around the truth to strike at you with another lie.
 Becareful with these snakes.

+Snakes are already confused.
+They wobble in confusion.
+They latch onto your eyes for their own protection.
+They are wobbly and confused and need your support.
+Don't let them lean on you or it.

 <img src="https://github.com/nathanielburman/cult-cat-girls/blob/main/3332dream_TradingCard.jpg" width="400px"></img>

 ...